mpiorowski/spring-react-auth/README.md

 # stateless-auth with react and spring-boot

 Simple application with seperate frontend and backend.
 Authorization via jwt tokens.
-Allows managment of users and simple products.
+It allows simple user managment, with the option to add or delete users.
+It also have a simple products data managment.

 Frontend  -> react + antd + babel
 Backend   -> spring boot + flyway + mybatis + postgresql